What are Dialog Boxes in VB.net?

 The ShowDialog() method has the following functions that can be called while the Windows Form is running.

-Abort returns DialogResult.Abort value, when user clicks an Abort button.
+Abort returns DialogResult.Abort value, when the user clicks an Abort button.

-Cancel returns DialogResult.Cancel, when user clicks a Cancel button.
+Cancel returns DialogResult.Cancel, when the user clicks a Cancel button.

-Ignore returns DialogResult.Ignore, when user clicks an Ignore button.
+Ignore returns DialogResult.Ignore, when the user clicks an Ignore button.

-No returns DialogResult.No, when user clicks a No button.
+No returns DialogResult.No, when the user clicks a No button.

 None returns nothing and the dialog box continues running.

-OK returns DialogResult.OK, when user clicks an OK button
+OK returns DialogResult.OK, when the user clicks an OK button.

-Yes returns DialogResult.Yes, when user clicks an Yes button
+Yes returns DialogResult.Yes, when the user clicks a Yes button

 The following diagram shows the common dialog class inheritance: